2. First steps at the single-desk contact point for asylum application (GUDA: prefecture and OFII)

 An additional amount of € 7.40 per day will be paid to you each month if no housing has been offered to you.
 If you indicate that you are housed somewhere for free, this additional amount will be withdrawn.

 Henceforth asylum seekers sleeping in emergency housing will no longer qualify for this additional amount, even though it is only a temporary housing.
 The services responsible for the management of emergency housing (SIAO) will be required to report the identities of refugees and asylum seekers that they are hosting to the Ofii on a monthly basis.
-To qualify for the material reception conditions (CMA) and specifically the ADA allowance, you must:

 - Be over 18 years old;